The low-rank hypothesis of complex systems: SVD in the study of complex systems

-Writing the truncated geometric series in closed form finally gives the expected result. \end{proof} The bounds in the last theorem theoretically validate the low-rank hypothesis in the expected adjacency matrix of the soft directed configuration model.
-As shown in Fig.~\ref{fig:thm_config_model}, we observe an exponential decrease of the upper bound on the singular values.
-Even if the upper bound is not necessarily tight for all $\langle A \rangle$, especially for values of $\gamma$ near 1, the observed decrease is clear.
+Writing the truncated geometric series in closed form finally gives the expected result. \end{proof} The upper bounds in the last theorem theoretically validate the low-rank formulation of the directed soft configuration model.
+The last inequalities in Eqs.~\eqref{eq:upper_bound_sparser} and \eqref{eq:upper_bound_denser} are meant to explicitly show the exponential decrease of the singular values while the first inequalities in Eqs.~\eqref{eq:upper_bound_sparser} and \eqref{eq:upper_bound_denser} are tighter versions.
+In Fig.~\ref{fig:upper_bounds_dscm}a and \ref{fig:upper_bounds_dscm}b, we illustrate the first inequalities in Eqs.~\eqref{eq:upper_bound_sparser} and \eqref{eq:upper_bound_denser} with both axes in log-log scale.